 Pro: Reducing or Eliminating Mortgage Insurance

-With an FHA loan, the MIP is for the life of the loan, provided you put down less than 10 percent at the start.
-That means you’ll still have to pay premiums on your mortgage even after the value of the loan reaches 80 percent of the value of the house.
+With an FHA loan, the MIP is for the life of the loan, provided you put down less than 10% at the start.
+That means you’ll still have to pay premiums on your mortgage even after the value of the loan reaches 80% of the value of the house.
 Those extra insurance premiums can add to your costs.

-When you refinance to a conventional loan, you can either eliminate mortgage insurance premiums, if the loan-to-value ratio is at least 80 percent.
+When you refinance to a conventional loan, you can either eliminate mortgage insurance premiums, if the loan-to-value ratio is at least 80%.
 You might also reduce them and introduce the possibility of removing them in the future.

 Pro: Increase the Size of Your Loan

-In the first quarter of 2019, more than three-quarters of all refinances resulted in a loan that was at least 5 percent higher than the unpaid principal balance on the existing loan.
+The Federal Housing Finance Agency actually raised the maximum loan limit to $548,250 for single-family residences in 2021.
+In the fourth quarter of 2020, 38% of all refinances resulted in a loan that was at least 5% higher than the unpaid principal balance on the existing loan.
 Taking out a bigger loan when you refinance allows you to pay for renovations or improvements to the house.
 Some people also use the more substantial loan amount to pay down other debts and consolidate their loans.

 Pro: Reduce or Change Interest Rate